Current RN, PA, MD, DO, DDS license

 Course must be completed in 365 days from course registration.

 You are allowed one (1) opportunity to pass the examination.
 If you require a second attempt a $25 administrative fee will apply.
-A 3rd attempt will require re-registration at full cost.
+A 3rd attempt is $100.

 Provider approved by the California Board of Registered Nursing.
 Provider # CEP 15997 for 10 Contact Hours.